e-middleton/A1/instructions.md

 The methods in this group modify the array size by one element at a time.
 These are mutating methods because they change the state of the object they are called upon.
 They each have an equivalent method in class `ArrayList`.

 * `add` should insert an element at a provided index and shift any subsequent elements to the right.
-It should throw `IndexOutOfBoundsException` for invalid indices.
+It should throw `ArrayIndexOutOfBoundsException` for invalid indices.
 Valid indices will are between 0 and size() -- adding at index `size` is the same as appending.
 You may want to overload this method for append (special case), where only the value to be added is passed, as is done in class `ArrayList`.

 * `remove` removes and returns the element at an index, then shifts the subsequent elements to the left.
-It should throw `IndexOutOfBoundsException` for invalid indices (which are different from `add`).
+It should throw `ArrayIndexOutOfBoundsException` for invalid indices (which are different from `add`).

 ### Group 3 — Whole-Array Operations